heybirendra/uspowerplant/README.md

 * Select U.S. State
 * Choose number of top plants
-* View table/chart of results
+* View table of results
+* Visualization Chart can be added as well (coming soon)

 ---

 ## ⚙️ Docker & Volumes

-Clean everything: This script can be used to cleanslate the environment by cleaning all unused containers, images and volumes
+Clean everything: This script can be used to cleanslate the environment by cleaning all unused containers, images and volumes and was helpful while testing.

 ```bash
 ./clean_uspowerplant.sh